vlstill/web/src/index.md

 detection of local nontermination in parallel programs (published as [Local Nontermination Detection for Parallel C++ Programs](https://divine.fi.muni.cz/2019/lnterm/)).
+You can see more of my publications of the [publications' page](publications.html).

 Apart from Ph.D. research I am also involved in teaching several courses on our faculty, mostly in programming and formal languages.
 Furthermore, I maintain an evaluation engine for programming courses, [hsExprTest][hsExprTest].